1. About this guidance

 The encrypted container sits on top of the EUD filesystem therefore the security of the encrypted data on a device is linked to the strength of the user’s GFE / GD passphrase(s) (users can have multiple passphrases for different GD applications) and the protection provided by a device passphrase.
 On iOS devices the container uses Data Protection class C which provides dedicated hardware protection.
 The GFE / GD passphrase(s) can therefore be reduced in length and complexity on iOS devices.

-To avoid users being required to enter their passphrase every time they open an application, a timeout period can be configured by the enterprise; sensitive user data is not protected during this timeout period.
+To avoid users being required to enter their passphrase every time they open an application, a timeout period can be configured by the organisation; sensitive user data is not protected during this timeout period.
 A shorter timeout period will decrease the opportunity for an adversary to access sensitive information but is likely to impact user experience.

 Recommendation: The passphrase for GFE and GD-secured applications should be different from the device passphrase and handled in line with organisational policy.
 The EUD Platform Security Guidance contains advice on appropriate policy.